StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 | Validation | 4410 |
 | Test | 12630 |

 There are 43 unique classes of traffic signs in this dataset.
 To have a visual impression of these 32x32 RGB images, I created a print function to display some samples of all/some classes.
-Here are some (upscaled and interpolated!) images of some classes:
+Here are some (upscaled with interpolation!) images of some classes:

 ![animal_crossing](https://github.com/StefanGerlach/CarND-Traffic-Sign-Classifier-Project/blob/master/images/animal_crossing_example_images.PNG "Examples for animal crossing traffic signs")
 ![end_no_passing](https://github.com/StefanGerlach/CarND-Traffic-Sign-Classifier-Project/blob/master/images/end_of_no_passing_images_example.PNG "Examples for end of no passing traffic signs")